Last Updated: October 14, 2019

 This policy applies to the information Rubicon Project (“Rubicon Project,” “we” or “us”) collects and receives from individuals (“end users” or “you“) who interact with Digital Media Properties (defined below) that use Rubicon Project’s technology to provide you with ads.
 Rubicon Project is committed to transparency, and we want you to fully understand how we may collect, use, and share data relating to individuals (like you), and the choices that are available to you.

 When you visit a Digital Media Property that uses our technology, we collect certain information about you and your device (“User Information“).
-Some of this information (including for example your IP addresses and certain unique device identifiers), may identify a particular computer or device, and may be considered “personal data” in some jurisdictions, including the European Union.
+Some of this information (including for example your IP addresses and certain unique device identifiers), may identify a particular computer, mobile device, television, or other device, and may be considered “personal data” in some jurisdictions, including the European Union.

 Information that we collect includes: